CyberSpace-Cowboy/sigmoid/README.md

 # Sigmoid Function
-A primitive sigmoid app that works inside a terminal/command prompt, I wrote it in less than 15 minutes using Python to play around with sigmoid values.
+A sigmoid app that works inside a terminal/command prompt, I wrote it in less than 15 minutes using Python to play around with sigmoid values.

 ## Run It: